RaihanMahmud-514/JMeter---Explore/README.md

 "# JMeter-Explore" <br /><br />
-I am exploring load testing using JMeter by following a bestseller Udemy course which name is "Learn JMETER from Scratch on Live Apps -Performance Testing".<br /><br />
+I have explored load testing using JMeter by following a bestseller Udemy course which name is "Learn JMETER from Scratch on Live Apps -Performance Testing".<br /><br />
 I have learnt till now:

 - Record and playback with Proxy.